 Few can resist a good theme, especially when it means you get to play dress-up!
 A dance party is one of the best fundraising ideas for nonprofits, but make your next event a true ball with a Bridgerton-inspired gala, where guests will revel in the glamour of the Regency era and waltz the night away.
 Or spin your partner round and round to Dolly and Garth for a country music shindig sure to rustle up an audience.
 Or recreate Studio 54 in all its glory with a disco extravaganza full of glitter and go-go dancers.
 Or bop and hop to classic rock n’ roll with a 1950s sock hop featuring a high school jazz band or hired big band.

 In other words, pick a theme and run with it to make the event a little more special.
-With Ticketstripe, you can completely personalize your invitation and event page, so it, too, will be on-brand.
+With Ticketstripe, you can completely personalize your event page and embed it on your site, so it, too, will be on-brand.

 8) Roll Out the Red Carpet With a Movie Night